MeetVyas11/budget_planner/README.md

 Delete a Transaction:Click the "Delete" button next to a transaction to remove it.

 3.Budget Summary<br />
-View the Total Income, Total Expenses, and Net Balance at the top of the app.
+View the Total Income, Total Expenses, and Net Balance at the bottom of the app.

 4.Chatbot<br />
 Add Transactions via Chatbot: